IT | EN

 Curricula

-In 2009 he is awarded the International Prize Cinearti La Chioma di Berenice as best Italian theater costumes for the contemporary work Il Carro e i Canti by Alessandro Solbiati, directed by Ignacio Garcia, staged at the Teatro Verdi in Trieste.
+In 2009 he was awarded the international film prize La Chioma di Berenice for the best Italian theatrical costumes, for Il Carro e i Canti by Alessandro Solbiati and directed by Ignacio Garcia.